 Bruce has been interviewing people for years.
 With two podcasts, moderator for events, and interviewee on other people’s radio and television shows allows Bruce to have a good handle on how to prepare for interviews on both sides of the microphone.
 Between his podcasts, seminars, and being an author for publications he understands what it takes to communicate with audiences.
 You can learn about Bruce’s podcasts at www.cashinginoncreativitypodcast.com and www.leadpedalpodcast.com .
 You can learn more about Bruce at www.bruceoutridge.com

-Category: Marketing, Working with the mediaTags: articles, Bruce Outridge, business, career information, Creativity, entrepreneur, Leadership, Marketing, Outridge Consulting Services, podcasts, Social Media, tradeshows
+Category: Communication Tips, Marketing TipsTags: articles, Bruce Outridge, business, career information, Creativity, entrepreneur, Leadership, Marketing Tips, Outridge Consulting Services, podcasts, Social Media, tradeshows